 The day starts!
 A comprehensive handover from our lovely night staff is the first job of the day.
 This allows time for our night team to talk us through our inpatients, passing on vital information on how they have been through the night, any medication that is needed and a plan for the day ahead.

-Our ‘Prep’ nurses prep our patients ready for theatre.
+Our ‘Prep’ nurses prepare our patients ready for theatre.

 We start by giving our patients a thorough health check, known as a TPR - Temperature, Pulse, Respiration.
 And also, a little love and a few cuddles whilst we’re at it!
 We then place an Intravenous cannula so that we can easily administer drugs to our patients.